nnseva/django-jsoneditor/README.md

 )
 ```

-You can use CDN repositories to get JSONEditor javascript code, or host it yourself using the following two settings in your `settings.py` file:
+You can use CDN repositories to get JSONEditor javascript code, or host it yourself, instead of the packaged one using the following two settings in your `settings.py` file:
 ```python
 JSON_EDITOR_JS = 'whatever-your-want.js'
 JSON_EDITOR_CSS = 'whatever-your-want.css'